awwx/meteor-wiki/Getting-Started-with-Auth.md

 2. Click "Create new App"
 3. You only need to set a name
 4. Under "Select how your app integrates with Facebook", expand "Website with Facebook Login".
 Make sure to set the app URL (If you're running locally, "http://localhost:3000" works)

 ### Google
-1. Get an Google client ID, your client secret, which we will refer to as to as `CLIENT_ID` and `CLIENT_SECRET` (More details on this below.)
+1. Get an Google client ID and secret, which we will refer to as to as `CLIENT_ID` and `CLIENT_SECRET` (More details on this below.)
 Make sure to allow `APP_URL/_oauth/google?close` as a authorized redirect URI
 2. Run `PATH_TO_CHECKOUT/meteor add accounts-google`
 3. Add the following line to a file visible to both client and server, e.g. `accounts/providers.js`:
 ```